 Complete nudity is for specific nudist beaches or secluded beaches.
-Some of these secluded beaches aren’t neccesarily known as nude beaches but if its secluded you might see someone nude.
+Some of these secluded beaches aren’t necessarily known as nude beaches but if its secluded you might see someone nude.

 It’s really not that big of a deal considering nudity is legal and beaches are public property in Spain.
 Spaniards won’t really care to look at you twice.

-Overall, nudity and topless women on the beaches isn’t meant to be sexualized.
+Overall, nudity and topless women on the beaches aren’t meant to be sexualized.
 Nor is it something to gawk at.
 That’s really the true Spanish beauty of it.
 Just people, living free.